SebastienRietteMTO/PluggingInOfPHYEX/README.md

 ----------------
 Depending on the calling order, the list of inputs and outputs variable are not the same (see table above).

-In addition to these varibales, the folowing variabes are needed (inputs):
+In addition to these variables, the following ones are needed (inputs):

 |Variable name               |Variable content                                                       |Unit                                      |
 |----------------------------|-----------------------------------------------------------------------|------------------------------------------|